Wei-Chen-hub/GTA-Human-tools/collection/README.md

 ```

 ## Step 7:
+Game Setting: 1920x1080 (in other resolution depth map might not be captured), fullscreen (fullscreen image will be captured)
 Run **GTAV.exe**, in game select **Story Mode**, after loading press **F8**.

 The **DatasetAnnotator.asi** plugin will read scenario files and write results as below: